Do I pay less tax if I opt for the ‘liquidation reserve’?

 - if the company distributes a dividend which is imputed on the LR, within the 5-year waiting period, the withholding tax will be 20% instead.

-Since 2014 was the first year in which a LR could be created, 2020 is the first year in which your Belgian company can start distributing dividends at an additional cost of only 5%:
+Since 2014 was the first year in which a LR could be created, 2020 was the first year in which your Belgian company could start distributing dividends at an additional cost of only 5%:

 TAXPATRIA® can assist you with your business accounting and the various compliance formalities required in the context of creating a liquidation reserve.